Sarhan41/stay-finder/README.md

 # Hotel Finding Website

-Welcome to the Hotel Booking Website project!
-This web application allows users to search for hotels, view detailed information about each hotel, and make reservations.
+Welcome to the Hotel Finding Website project!
+This web application allows users to search for hotels according to city name and view detailed information about each hotel, .
 Users can explore different cities and browse through available hotel listings.

 ## Live Demo